 The Computational Engineering and Sciences Program is designed to efficiently prepare graduate students to undertake research utilizing scientific computing by combining course work in applied mathematics and computer science in addition to course work in the traditional major.
 The program recognizes that a new area of scientific pursuit, numerical simulation, has emerged as a new paradigm for scientific inquiry complementing theory and laboratory experiment.
 Typical areas of research include, but are not limited to, computational fluid dynamics, quantum chemistry and atmospheric modeling.
 Admission to the program is gained after enrollment in the Graduate School and the graduate program is underway.
 Program course requirements are selected from applied mathematics and computer science courses listed elsewhere in this Graduate Catalog.
+To facilitate the satisfaction of prerequisite requirements for graduate-level computer science courses, CSC 489 is offered for graduate credit, combining the key contents of several undergraduate courses.
 Typical courses that may be selected to satisfy this program's requirements include advanced calculus, numerical analysis, numerical linear algebra for parallel architectures, stochastic simulation, computer operating systems, digital systems architecture, computer graphics, compiler construction, software engineering, and design and analysis of algorithms.